South West Doctoral Training Partnership (ESRC)Find a programme

 Daytime attendance will be required for part-time study.

-Established in 2011, the South West Doctoral Training Partnership, has recently been re-launched (it was formerly known as the SWDTC).
-The partnership now comprises the Universities of Bristol, Bath, Exeter, Plymouth and UWE.
+Established in 2011, the South West Doctoral Training Partnership (formerly known as the SWDTC), now comprises the Universities of Bristol, Bath, Exeter, Plymouth and UWE.
 As recognised research leaders, all institutions are committed to providing excellent training, development and teaching for the postgraduate community across disciplinary and interdisciplinary research fields.

 The SWDTP is a strategic partnership accredited by the Economic and Social Sciences Research Council.
 As well as developing tailored training programmes for our students and staff, the partnership also supports a wide variety of collaborative activities, including events and student placements in public, private and civic society organisations.